-There are a couple of ways to spot changes in earnings.
-You can start at the bottom – visiting stores, watching cash registers, counting transactions.
-(Of course, you have to do this at more than one store and at more than one time.)
-Then when you see something is flying off the shelves at a pace that isn’t reflected by the earnings estimates, buy the stock of whomever makes it.
+There are a couple of ways to spot changes in earnings, Cramer said.
+Investors can start at the bottom – visiting stores, watching cash registers, counting transactions and as many stores as possible.
+Then when something is flying off the shelves at a pace that isn’t reflected by the earnings estimates, buy the stock of whomever makes it.

-If you don’t have time to sit in a store and watch the register, you can try to anticipate spending cycles.
-The airlines have an incredibly predictable spending cycle.
-When you see Boeing getting lots of orders, you buy the stocks of Boeing’s suppliers: Fairchild , BEA Systems, Honeywell.
-Then as soon as analysts start loving these stocks, get out.
+This requires more time than most people have, so instead investors can try to anticipate spending cycles.
+The airlines have an incredibly predictable spending cycle, Cramer said.
+When Boeing is getting lots of orders, investors should buy the stocks of Boeing’s suppliers: Fairchild , BEA Systems, Honeywell.
+Then as soon as analysts start loving these stocks, Cramer recommends getting out.

 The same goes for semiconductors.
 These companies like to raise money to buy equipment when they’re doing well.
 So when this happens, load up on their suppliers: Applied Material, KLA-Tencor, Kullicke & Soffa, Novellus.
-Telephone companies are no different, so follow the same strategy – buy their suppliers then bail when the analysts get onboard.
+Telephone companies are no different, so follow the same strategy – buy their suppliers then bail when the analysts get onboard, Cramer said.

-Bottom Line: You watch the indicators, you stay disciplined, and the rest of the market will follow you.
-That's the situation you want to be in.
+Bottom Line: Investors should watch the indicators, stay disciplined, and the rest of the market will follow them, Cramer said.
+That's the situation they want to be in.
 The lead dog might feel lonely, but he’s got the best view.